Why Is My Magnolia Not Flowering?

 Magnolia does not bloom because of its young age.

 On the other hand, trees propagated by cuttings or grafting will flower much earlier.
-However, you should not expect it to bloom the second year after propagation.
+Four to five years is the minimum time after which a magnolia can flower.

 How to fix